 How long does my Product Description need to be?

 Google recommends that Product Descriptions have a minimum of 500 words up to a maximum of 2000 words.
 500-1000 is the optimum length.
-Remember that only the first 150 words will display in Google Shopping.
+Remember that only the first 150 words will be displayed in Google Shopping.
 Obviously, this can prove problematic if all of your Products are similar - a shop that only sells scarves for example - will naturally have very similar Descriptions for each Product.
 With this in mind, if your EKM online shop only sells a particular kind of Product which doesn't have a lot of variation, aim to create Product Descriptions which are a minimum of 200 words.
 Below is an example of a Product Description which meets the minimum standards:

 There are 212 words in the Product Description above, taken from a shop which sells only Christmas Crackers.
 The information which is bullet-pointed at the top of the Description is expanded upon in the paragraph below to make the Description easy to digest, and the paragraph itself is unique to this particular Product.

-[tips] If you are in any doubt about your own content being used elsewhere, use Copyscape.com and paste in your Product Description to check if it has been used on another shop or website. [/tips]
+[tips] If you are in any doubt about your own content being used elsewhere, use Copyscape.com and paste into your Product Description to check if it has been used on another shop or website. [/tips]

 Do I need to include Keywords?

-Of course you do - without using keywords, search engines would not know where to display your Products in search engine results.
+Of course, you do - without using keywords, search engines would not know where to display your Products in search engine results.
 However, how you use the keywords is essential - once you have a list of keywords to include in your Product Description, you need to write these in a way that feels natural for a customer to read.
-Badly written Product Descriptions where keywords have been forced in is obvious and off-putting and can make for a negative customer experience.
+Badly written Product Descriptions where keywords have been forced in are obvious and off-putting and can make for a negative customer experience.

-[tips] If you have a Google Ads account, use the Keyword Checker Tool to look for the keywords that fit your Products best. [/tips]
+[tips] If you have a Google Ads account, use the Keyword Checker Tool to look for the keywords that fit your products best. [/tips]